GRE Verbal Section - What it Tests and How?

 Verbal Section Format and Question Types

-The GRE Verbal section consists of three types of questions.
+The Verbal section consists of three types of questions.
 They are the Reading Comprehension, Text Completion and the Sentence Equivalence questions.
-Both the GRE test formats consist of the same types of questions.
+Both the test formats consist of the same types of questions.

 How Different Question Types Test Your Skills?